artmetla/DejaView/docs/concepts/config.md

 ## Triggers

-In nominal conditions, a tracing session has a lifecycle that simply matches the invocation of the `perfetto` cmdline client: trace data recording starts when the TraceConfig is passed to `perfetto` and ends when either the `TraceConfig.duration_ms` has elapsed, or when the cmdline client terminates.
+In nominal conditions, a tracing session has a lifecycle that simply matches the invocation of the `dejaview` cmdline client: trace data recording starts when the TraceConfig is passed to `dejaview` and ends when either the `TraceConfig.duration_ms` has elapsed, or when the cmdline client terminates.

-Perfetto supports an alternative mode of either starting or stopping the trace which is based on triggers.
+DejaView supports an alternative mode of either starting or stopping the trace which is based on triggers.
 The overall idea is to declare in the trace config
 itself: